LLark: A Multimodal Instruction-Following Language Model for Music: Ablation Study

 \subsection{Training Data Scaling}

 It is widely understood that foundation models require large datasets to achieve good generalization performance.
 However, there is also evidence that the size of \emph{pretraining} datasets is particularly important, and that it may be possible to fine-tune pretrained models (via instruction-tuning or reinforcement learning from human preferences) on smaller datasets \cite{zhou2023lima, alpaca}.
-We investigate the scaling properties of our model with respect to the training dataset size by training identical, compute-matched models on 1\%, 10\%, and 50\% subsets of the training data.
+We investigate the scaling properties of our model with respect to the training dataset size by training identical models on 1\%, 10\%, and 50\% subsets of the training data (all models are trained for the same number of steps).
 These models are then evaluated on our Music Understanding tasks.
 The results of this study are shown in Figure \ref{fig:scaling-results}.
 It suggests that, while having ``large enough'' training data is important, the marginal returns to data in our case may be limited; indeed, there is some evidence of model saturation or even small performance drops as dataset size decreases.
 We note that Figure \ref{fig:scaling-results} does not investigate performance on the other tasks we evaluate (captioning, reasoning); subjectively, we find that performance of a model trained on the full training set is improved relative to a model trained on 50\% less data.

 These results may also reflect the fact that this experiment scales data from the same mix of training distributions, covering the same (mixture) distribution with increasing sample size.
 It may not reflect the potential benefits from new, unobserved datasets.
 We note, qualitatively, that we explored adding further open-source datasets to our training mixture (Slakh \citep{manilow2019cutting}, FSL10k \citep{ramires2020freesound}), but found that these degraded performance and ultimately excluded them from training.